Regulate (song): Synopsis

 Warren G is driving alone through Eastside, Long Beach, California at night, looking for women.
 He finds a group of men playing dice and tries to join them, but they pull out their guns and rob him instead.
 Thinking he's about to die, Warren G sings out, "if I had wings I would fly"; one critic describes this moment as "the hook" of the song.
 Meanwhile, Nate Dogg is looking for Warren G. He passes a car full of women, who are so fixated on him that they crash their car.
-He finds Warren G and shoots at the robbers, dispersing them.
+He finds Warren G and shoots at the robbers, apparently killing them.
 The two friends then return to the women and ride away with them, with the intent of taking them to the "Eastside motel".
 In the third verse, Warren and Nate explain their G-funk musical style; the song "constructs itself as inaugurating a new era".

 Critical reception

 Bill Speed and John Martinucci from the Gavin Report noted that here, the hip hop artists "tap blue-eyed soulman Michael McDonald's 'I Keep Forgettin for the music bed and the familiar groove fuels the duo's narrative raps as they 'Regulate'."
 Pan-European magazine Music & Media commented, "Sung in a Bill Withers meets pioneer rapper Kurtis Blow timbre, there's something lovely old-fashioned about this soul number off the Above the Rim soundtrack."
 Music & Media editor Maria Jimenez named it a "laidback lyric-flowing hip hop jam".
 Alan Jones from Music Week described it as a "mellow" song/rap sung over a sample of the 1986 remake.
 He added, "Sterling support from 2 Pac, Lord G and Treach/Riddler make this an excellent single."
 Dele Fadele from NME felt that "Dr Dre and his brother hitch a sad, ominous keyboard refrain onto the smooth, laid-back song and suggest there's more to the situation than meets the eye."

 James Hamilton from the Record Mirror Dance Update named it a "lovely languid 0-95.3bpm US smash gangsta rap with catchy whistling" in his weekly dance column.
 Gareth Grundy from Select wrote that songs like 'Regulate' "are smooth jeep beats that even a fully paid-up Klan member would struggle to resist."
 Charles Aaron from Spin commented, "Funny (or maybe not) how pop's young soul rebels sound more comfortably sincere when they're romancing their gats than when they're sweet-talking their ladies.
 Guess you gotta start somewhere.
 Anyway, as a rapper, Warren G's a regular-joe version of childhood bud Snoop Dogg; as a producer, his gangsta fantasyland is even more slickly diminished than big brother Dr. Dre.
 Imagine a stripped Mothership up on blocks with a fresh paint job."